erfanhamdi/pinn-torch/Burgers_Equation/README.md

 ## Citations
-data preprocessing was taken from this implementation [PINN-Burgers](https://github.com/EdgarAMO/PINN-Burgers)
+1. data preprocessing was taken from this implementation [PINN-Burgers](https://github.com/EdgarAMO/PINN-Burgers)
+2. plotting functions were taken from [PINN](https://github.com/maziarraissi/PINNs)